 Research in my lab is diverse, working across scales, taxa, and ecosystems.
 Historically, we have explored how perturbations like drought, elevated CO2, and habitat fragmentation can influence above- and belowground carbon and nitrogen cycling.
 These efforts have been funded by the National Science Foundation, NASA, and the Department of Energy.
-A current, primary focus is the influence of climate change, historic land cover, and post-disturbance system dynamics on interactions between soil microorganisms and soil organic matter, nutrient and carbon flows through microbial populations and communities, and microbial production of CO2 and N2O.
+Two key foci are 1) the influence of climate change and historic land cover on nutrient and carbon flows through microbes and microbial production of CO2 and N2O, and 2) vegetation acquisition of organic- vs. mineral-bound nutrients and associated vegetation productivity.
 We explore these and related questions in temperate and boreal forests and mid-western grasslands.
-Our work relies on stable isotopes and the isotopic fingerprints imparted by biological and chemical fluxes on ecosystem pools of carbon and nitrogen, both in soils and tree-rings.
+Our work relies on stable isotopes and the isotopic fingerprints imparted by biological and chemical fluxes on ecosystem resource pools, including tree-rings.
 Much of our isotope data is developed at KU’s W.M.
 Keck Paleoenvironmental and Environmental Stable Isotope Laboratory, or via cavity ring down spectroscopy.
 We also employ data describing microbial communities and their activities, developed at the KU Center for Metagenomic Microbial Community Analysis.

 On-going research in the lab includes: